SpencerXavier/Wildfire_project/README.md

 ## Process :
 This project is using two different path to implement it.
-The first Path is using deploy DIGITS in [kubernetes](https://kubernetes.io) combine the Semantic Segmentation with SegNet to do the training and deploy into Jetson Nano/TX1/TX2/Xavier.
+The first Path is using deploy DIGITS in [kubernetes](https://kubernetes.io) combine the Semantic Segmentation with SegNet to do the training and deploy into Jetson Nano/TX1/TX2/Xavier, while the second path is replacing DIGITS with tensorflow 2.0.
 The following guide will help you go through the process step by step.

 - Before we begin, we use the following commands to access into our Digits